'It doesn't matter if it's Christmas': Hong Kong pro-democracy activists keep up protests

 “I’m disappointed the government still didn’t respond to any of our ... demands.
 We continue to come out even if we don’t have much hope,” said Chan, who only gave his surname.

-Riot police patrolled past protest hotspots while tourists and shoppers, many wearing Santa hats or reindeer antlers, strolled past.
+Riot police patrolled several neighborhoods while tourists and shoppers, many wearing Santa hats or reindeer antlers, strolled past.

-There were no major clashes, but with impromptu crowds forming to shout abuse at the deeply unpopular officers, who have been accused of using excessive force, police briefly fired tear gas in Mong Kok, a popular protest area.
+There were no major clashes, but with impromptu crowds forming to shout expletives at the unpopular officers, who have been accused of using excessive force, police briefly fired tear gas in Mong Kok, a popular protest area.

-Police say their reaction to the unrest has been restrained.
+Police describe their reaction to the unrest as restrained.

 Hundreds of protesters, dressed in black and wearing face masks, descended on shopping malls around the Chinese-ruled city, shouting popular slogans such as “Liberate Hong Kong!
 Revolution of our times!”

 Police arrested several people in a shopping mall in the Sha Tin district after pepper-spraying them.
-The mall closed early, with staff directing customers to leave.
-Other shopping centers remained open.
+The mall closed early.

-Baton-wielding police fired tear gas on Tuesday at thousands of protesters who barricaded roads, spray-painted slogans on buildings and trashed a Starbucks cafe and an HSBC branch.
-A water cannon truck, flanked by armored jeeps, roamed the streets, but was not heavily used.
+Baton-wielding police fired tear gas on Tuesday at thousands of protesters who barricaded roads and trashed a Starbucks cafe and an HSBC branch.

-Hong Kong leader Carrie Lam said in a Facebook post on Wednesday that many members of the public and tourists were disappointed that their “Christmas Eve celebrations have been ruined”.
+The city’s leader Carrie Lam said in a Facebook post on Wednesday that many Hong Kongers and tourists were disappointed that their “Christmas Eve celebrations have been ruined”.

-“Such illegal acts have not only dampened the festive mood but also adversely affected local businesses,” she said.
+“Such illegal acts have not only dampened the festive mood but also adversely affected local businesses.”

 The Hospital Authority said 25 people had been injured overnight, including one man who fell from the second to first floor of a shopping mall as he tried to escape the police.

-HSBC has become embroiled in a controversy involving a police crackdown this month on a fund-raising platform supporting protesters.
-HSBC denied any connection between the crackdown and its closure of a bank account linked to the group, but remains the target of protester rage.
+HSBC has become embroiled in a controversy involving a recent police crackdown on a fund-raising platform supporting protesters.
+HSBC denied any connection between the crackdown and its closure of an account linked to the group, but remains the target of protester rage.

-Starbucks has also become a target of the demonstrators’ anger after the daughter of the founder of Maxim’s Caterers, which owns the local franchise, publicly condemned the protesters.
+Starbucks has been targeted after the daughter of the founder of Maxim’s Caterers, which owns the local franchise, publicly condemned the protesters.

 The protests started more than six months ago against a now-withdrawn bill which would have allowed extraditions to mainland China where courts are controlled by the Communist Party.